Kansas Boat Registration, KDWP Fees & No-Title Lookup (2026)

-Key Takeaway: Kansas requires registration for vessels powered by a motor (gasoline, diesel, or electric) or sail must be registered and numbered in kansas, including personal watercraft.
+Key Takeaway: All vessels powered by a motor (gasoline, diesel, or electric) or sail must be registered and numbered in Kansas, including personal watercraft.
 Registration fees range from $43 to $43 and are valid for 3 years.
 No boat title is required.
-Boater education is mandatory.
-Online registration is available.
+Kansas guidance focuses on operators under 21 completing an approved boating safety course before operating a motorized vessel or sailboat on Kansas waters.
+Use the official agency path for eligible online tasks.

 Which Boats Need Registration in Kansas?